weleoka/ardeidae_py/README.md

 * The server imports dependencies from ardei_server_utils.py and the clients from ardei_client_utils.py.
 * The servers by default do not accept requests for greater than 123456789 character transfers.

+## Bugs
+* The TCP client-server pair when a request for a small file is made will sometimes appear to get data discrepancies.
+This could be from tempFile read/write or TCP send/recv buffers.